gabrieldapaz/Udacity-Machine-Learning-DevOps-Engineer/project-predict-customer-churn/README.md

 ```
 .
-├── churn_notebook.ipynb # Contains the code to be refactored (Was given)
-├── churn_library.py     # Define the functions (Was ToDo)
-├── churn_script_logging_and_tests.py # Finish tests and logs (Was ToDo)
-├── README.md            # Provides project overview, and instructions to use the code
-├── data                 # Read this data (You will need to download from Kaggle)
-│   └── bank_data.csv
 ├── images               # Store EDA results
 │   ├── eda
 │   └── results
 ├── logs                 # Store logs
-└── models               # Store models
+├── models               # Store models
+├── README.md            # Provides project overview, and instructions to use the code
+├── churn_library.py     # Define the functions (Was ToDo)
+├── churn_notebook.ipynb # Contains the code to be refactored (Was given)
+├── churn_script_logging_and_tests.py # Finish tests and logs (Was ToDo)
+├── conftest.py
+├── pytest.ini
+├── requirements_py3.8.txt
+└── data                 # Read this data (You will need to download from Kaggle)
+    └── bank_data.csv

 ```